AbhishekGautam01/Leanring-Csharp/C#/process/process.md

 # Process
-* Process is **program that is running on your computer** sucha as a small background task, or systems event handler or full blown application
+* Process is **program that is running on your computer** such as a small background task, or systems event handler or full blown application
 * **Process.Start()** calls external applications.
 We can start EXE as a process but to do so `we must pass target command along with desired arguments`
 * Process is **platform neutral**.
 Code is resilient and cross-platform
 * Namespace: **System.Diagnostics**